Accurate Models of NVIDIA Tensor Cores: Multi-Word Algorithms for Emulating High-Precision GEMM on Tensor Cores Models

 The modified B200 model has rounding to nearest instead of bit truncation---this is applied when an internal accumulator is rounded to the output format, not on the alignments of significands, which are still truncated as in the standard B200 tensor core model.

+Figure~\ref{fig:multi-word0} shows the differences in accuracy between L40S/H100, which have $\neab=-10$ and B200 which has $\neab=2$ in the accumulator.
+There is also a significant improvement to the B200 result by enabling RN.
+The L40S and H100/H200 GPUs are, as expected, the least accurate in fp8 input format because of the 13 fractional bits in the accumulator as discussed in Section~\ref{sec:l40s}.
+The DeepSeek-V3 Technical Report addresses this limitation in the Hopper GPU variant H800~\cite[Sec.~3.3.2]{deep25}.

-Interestingly, for single-word arithmetic, all models match up except when the problem size increases close to $n=10^6$.
-For double- and triple-word arithmetic, the results show that the V100 tensor core provides two orders of magnitude lower error at $n=10^6$.
+For fp16 (Figure~\ref{fig:multi-word1}), interestingly, for single-word arithmetic, all models closely match in accuracy.
+For double- and triple-word arithmetic, the results of Figure~\ref{fig:multi-word1} show that the V100 tensor core provides two orders of magnitude lower error at $n=10^6$.
 This may be caused by B200 tensor core model having more accurate accumulator with $\neab=2$, which is rounded to zero, making the error larger than the V100 tensor core's result.
 This can occur if the V100 result is above the reference result, whilst the B200 result is closer to the reference, but below it, so that RZ pushes it further below.
 We have tested this hypothesis by enabling RN in the B200, which demonstrates an improvement.
 Further analysis of this behavior is out of the scope of this paper and we leave it for future work.
-Finally, the L40S GPU is, as expected, the least accurate because of the 13 fractional bits in the accumulator as discussed in Section~\ref{sec:l40s}.

 We expect similar differences in mixed-precision iterative refinement where GEMM operations are executed using different tensor core models~\cite{hbtd20}.
-This observation opens up interesting avenues for investigation into how factors such as extra alignment bits, FMA size, and rounding modes influence the behavior and accuracy of such mixed-precision computations.
+Having the tensor core models at hand, callable in MATLAB, allows researching how factors such as extra alignment bits, FMA size, and rounding modes influence the behavior and accuracy of such mixed-precision computations.